-The Partner Funds acknowledge that there may be occasions where Border to Coast is unable to implement all asset allocation strategy decisions made because it would not be cost effective to do so, but the Parties and Border to Coast will work together to try to avoid this situation.
+Other investment opportunities continue to be developed.
+Partner Funds acknowledge that there may be occasions where Border to Coast is unable to implement all asset allocation strategy decisions made because it would not be cost effective to do so, but the Partners and Border to Coast will work together to try to avoid this situation.